-For short-term medications, a retail pharmacy may be used for up to a 30 day supply of prescription drugs.
-A network retail pharmacy will submit your claim.
-You will pay your cost share directly to the pharmacy.
-There are no claim forms to complete or submit.
+For short-term medications, a retail pharmacy may be used for up to a 30 day supply of a prescription drug.

 For long-term medications, an Extended Day Supply (EDS) network retail pharmacy may be used for up to a 90 day supply of prescription drugs.
 To locate a participating Extended Day Supply (EDS) network retail pharmacy in your area, refer to Aetna's website, www.aetna.com, to review the list of network retail pharmacies.
 The list may be updated from time to time.